 AWS NLB provides a fast and effective solution for basic, Layer 4 load balancing.
 We here at NGINX are excited about this new AWS offering and how well it integrates with NGINX Plus, providing our preferred solution for making NGINX Plus highly available on AWS.
 To showcase this integration, we are publishing a Deployment Guide to help you pair AWS NLB with NGINX Plus.

-- Fast Level 4 load balancing with the new AWS NLB.
+- Fast Layer 4 load balancing with the new AWS NLB.

 - Multiple server instances running the open source NGINX software, to efficiently run your application code.

-- Support for autoscaling, the circuit breaker pattern, and more.
+- Support for AWs Auto Scaling, the circuit breaker pattern, and more.

-This new load balancing solution for NGINX on AWS offers power and advanced capabilities.
-It depends on AWS NLB to handle basic, top-level, Layer 4 load balancing.
-By making robust use of NGINX Plus for the rest of the solution, it’s able to run relatively inexpensively, creating a robust load balancing solutions on AWS.
-The NGINX Plus solution is also portable across clouds or on bare metal, whether running in containers or on virtual machines.
+This new load‑balancing solution with NGINX Plus on AWS offers power and advanced capabilities.
+It depends on AWS NLB to handle basic Layer 4 load balancing.
+By making robust use of NGINX Plus for the rest of the solution, it’s able to run relatively inexpensively, creating a robust load‑balancing solution on AWS.